 - 1. The lift may not elevate the Performing Athlete's hips above head level. - 2.
-The Performing Athlete must maintain contact with a minimum of one Supporting Athlete who is in direct contact with the performance surface. - 3.
-At least one Supporting Athlete must maintain contact with the Performing Athlete(s) throughout the entire skill. - 4.
-Hip over-head rotation skills and inverted skills are not permitted when the Performing Athlete is elevated from the performance surface.
+The Performing Athlete must maintain contact with a minimum of one Supporting Athlete who is in direct contact with the performance surface. - At least one Supporting Athlete must maintain contact with the Performing Athlete(s) throughout the entire skill.
+Hip over-head rotation skills and inverted skills are not permitted when the Performing Athlete is elevated from - Hip over-nead rotation skills and inverted skills are not permitted when the Performing Athlete is elevated from the performance surface.